Power in some Kentucky tornado-stricken areas may take months to restore as attention turns to recovery - KTVZ

 “Being on the ground will take your breath away,” Dossett said of the catastrophic damage.
 “It is simply indescribable in some places.”

 At least 14 others were killed in Arkansas, Tennessee, Illinois and Missouri.
-An estimated 50 tornadoes touched down in eight states across the central US on Friday night and Saturday morning, according to the National Weather Service.
+More than 60 tornado reports were made in eight states in the Midwest and South Friday night and Saturday morning, according to the National Weather Service.
+Multiple reports can refer to the same tornado, and weather service crews have yet to determine how many twisters hit the region.

 Kentucky Gov. Andy Beshear said more than 500 members of the National Guard were on the ground assisting with tasks, including search-and-extraction, clearing routes and traffic control.